 PDF supports some, but not all of the common image formats.
 Below I’ll outline some of them.

 PDF supports JPEG compression.
 This is great, because it really does compress down quite a bit and saves you a lot of size in the file.
-As mentioned above, the negative part about JPEG is that it is lossless, so it isn’t ideal for anything that includes text, like a screenshot or a photo of a receipt.
+As mentioned above, the negative part about JPEG is that it is lossy, so it isn’t ideal for anything that includes text, like a screenshot or a photo of a receipt.

 Flate is a compression algorithm that basically works like TIFF and PNG.
 Outside of PDF, this is usually known as LZW compression.
 It allows you to losslessly compress images and retain all the information of the image.
 The downside is that the image size is going to be much bigger.